What is Malolactic Fermentation? The Buttery Taste in Wine

 Nearly all red wines and some white wines (such as Chardonnay and Viognier) undergo malolactic fermentation.

 One way to recognize MLF in a wine is to note if it has a creamy, oily mid-palate texture.
 This can indicate malo (or also lees aging).
-Another easy way to identify the malo is to see if the wine was aged in oak, since MLF typically occurs while wines age in oak barrels.
+Another easy way to identify the malo is to see if the wine was aged in oak since MLF typically occurs while wines age in oak barrels.
 It’s not uncommon for white wines to let only a small percentage of the wine have the malolactic conversion.
-This is a clever way of adding texture and body to the wine without losing too much of the positive floral and citrus aromas that waft off when white wines are aged in oak.
+This is a clever way of adding texture and body to the wine without losing too much of the positive floral and citrus aromas that waft off when white wines age in oak.

 GMO Yeasts and Bacteria in Wine